mzmaili/DSRegTool/README.md

 #### 1- Troubleshoot Azure AD Register
 - Testing OS version
 - Testing if the device is registered to AzureAD by the signed in user
-- Testing Internet Connectivity
+- Testing Device Registration endpoints connectivity
 - Testing Device Registration Service
-- Testing if the device exist on AAD
+- Testing if the device exists on AAD
 - Testing if the device is enabled on AAD

 #### 2- Troubleshoot Azure AD Join device